Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 FSRU in the Port of Gdańsk

-An estimated total value of CAPEX and OPEX for the FSRU on Polish Baltic Sea Coast is currently under analysis.
+An estimated total value of CAPEX for the FSRU on Polish Baltic Sea Coast is 988 mln EUR (data based on 2022 ENTSO-G The Ten-Year Network Development Plan TYNDP)

 Republic of Poland-Ukraine Interconnection

-An estimated total value of CAPEX for the PL-UA Project in Poland (interconnector and expansion of the Polish transmission system including compressor station) ranges between 365-681 mln EUR depending on capacity to be provided.
+An estimated total value of CAPEX for the PL-UA Project in Poland (interconnector and expansion of the Polish transmission system including compressor station) is 376 mln EUR for the pipeline section + EUR 8 million for the metering station allowing for 3 bcm/year capacity towards Ukraine.